Dr Richard Emsley - personal details

 In October 2009, Richard was appointed as a Research Fellow after being awarded a 3 year MRC Career Development Award in Biostatistics to continue aspects of this research.
 As part of this Award, he spent four months in 2011 as a visiting researcher at the Program on Causal Inference in the Departments of Epidemiology and Biostatistics at Harvard School of Public Health.
 He was awarded an MRC Early Career Centenary Award to extend this Fellowship until April 2013.

-In October 2012, Richard became a Lecturer in Biostatistics in the new Centre for Biostatistics.
+In October 2012, Richard was appointed Lecturer in Biostatistics in the Centre for Biostatistics, and promoted to Senior Lecturer from August 2015.
 He is also Visiting Lecturer in the Department of Biostatistics at the Institute of Psychiatry, King's College London.

 Memberships of Committees and Professional Bodies